watermarkchurch/wcc-contentful/README.md

 # => 'http://www.somesite.com/slug-for-redirect'
 ```

+See the {WCC::Contentful::Model} documentation for more details.

 ### Store API

 The Store layer is used by the Model API to access Contentful data in a raw form.
 The Store layer returns entries as hashes parsed from JSON, conforming to the
 object structure returned from the Contentful CDN.

-See the WCC::Contentful::Store documentation for more details.

 The following examples show how to use the Store API to retrieve raw data from
 the store: